 Please email email@example.com to discuss further a start date.

 Organising your days

-    Please ring or email Olivia a week before your placement to discuss your first morning.
+Please ring or email Jess a week before your placement to discuss your first morning.

 Health & Safety

 Upon application you will be given documents to read through thoroughly and sign and return, we will also require an emergency contact form to be signed.
-This is important when dealing with large animals and sometimes unpredictable animals and safety is paramount.
+This is important when dealing with large, sometimes unpredictable animals where safety is paramount.